Emailed to all students January 24, 2020

 Opportunities for Campus Leadership and Employment

 · We actively seek a diverse team of students in order to develop a community where all students feel represented, comfortable, and safe.
-Information about Orientation, Resident Assistantship, Outdoor Programs, Spiritual Life and Civic Engagement, and other Division of Student Affairs leadership positions is available on this web page.
+Information about Division of Student Affairs leadership positions is available here.
 Information about Peer Advising is available on the Advising and Registrar web page.
 Information about applying to be a Writing Advisor or Subject Tutor is available on the CWLT web page.

 · Elections for new ASUPS officers and senators will take place on March 5.
-If you are interested in running for an ASUPS position, election packets will be available on February 1 in the ASUPS Office.
+If you are interested in running for an ASUPS position, election packets are now available in the ASUPS Office and are due to ASUPS February 21.
 Selection of student programmers, media managers, and committee positions follows in March and April.
 Participation in ASUPS can be an important way to have a voice in decision-making and to accomplish change on campus.

 · Puget Sound supports several scholarships for students surrounding leadership related to race, ethnicity, religion/spirituality, and civic engagement.
-Applications for these awards will be posted here and applications are due to the office of Student Financial Services by March 31.
+Applications for these awards will be posted by Student Financial Services here.

 Puget Sound offers a lifetime community of friends who are an important part of your college experience now and for years to come.
 I hope your return to campus has been a smooth one and I look forward to seeing you during the course of this semester.
 If we in Student Affairs or the Academic Division can be of any assistance to you, please do not hesitate to be in touch at email@example.com or 253.879.3360.